Discrimination arising from a disability

 Similarly, if the county courts make a finding of discrimination it can also issue declarations, recommendations and orders for the payment of significant sums of compensation in lieu of the injury to feelings caused to the claimant by the act or acts of discrimination.

-However, in cases involving findings of discrimination cases, the courts can also make orders for injunctive relief.
+However, in cases involving findings of discrimination, the courts can also make orders for injunctive relief.

 These orders require that the perpetrator of the discrimination takes measures to ensure that the discrimination immediately ceases against the claimant and against others in the future.

-If you believe that you have been the victim of discrimination and would like to discuss this with a member of our team, please call us on 0203 816 9302 or complete our online enquiry form without delay.
+If you believe that you have been the victim of discrimination or you and/or your organisation have been accused of acts of discrimination and would like to discuss this with a member of our team, please call us on 01616 966 229 or complete our online enquiry form without delay.